hep-mirrors/sherpa/Manual/readme.md

  - `sphinxcontrib-bibtex`
  - optional:
    - `makeinfo` to build the info manual
-   - a LaTeX distribution to build the pdf manual
+   - a LaTeX distribution to build the pdf manual; usually a standard texlive installation should do (from texlive directly not the distribution packages)

 See also `requirements.txt` for pinned versions of the python packages.